boycce/monastery/docs/manager/models.md

 ### Arguments

 `path` *(string)*: path to model definitions, the filenames are used as the corresponding model name.
+Make sure the model definition is exported as the default

 ### Returns